mveteanu/PowerTests.NET/README.md

 Notes
 -----

-- For a better understanding of PowerTest.NET capabilities and features please check these [screencasts](docs/screencasts/).
+- For a better understanding of PowerTest.NET capabilities and features we highly recommend to check first these [screencasts](docs/screencasts/).
 - PowerTests.NET was originally designed to be used in educational insitutions from Romania.
 - The powerful problem editor used by PowerTests.NET is also available as a separate project named [Web Word Editor](https://github.com/mveteanu/WebWordEditor)